After a 20-year run, is the prescription opioid OxyContin on the way out?

 In a statement last week, Purdue Pharmaceuticals announced, “We have restructured and significantly reduced our commercial operation and will no longer be promoting opioids to prescribers.”

-In an email to Healthline, Purdue officials said they have been directing providers for the past two years to the guidelines from the Centers for Disease Control and Prevention (CDC) on prescribing opioids for chronic pain.
+In an email to Healthline, Purdue officials said they have been directing providers for the past two years to the from the Centers for Disease Control and Prevention (CDC) on prescribing opioids for chronic pain.

 Among those guidelines is the emphasis that opioids aren’t routine therapy for chronic pain and a recommendation that extended relief or long-lasting opioids shouldn’t be prescribed for acute pain.